ReMoSPLAT: Reactive Mobile Manipulation Control on a Gaussian Splat: Methodology

 \subsubsection{Depth rasterisation}

 The sphere-to-ellipsoid method ignores opacity, treating all ellipsoids as fully occupied.
-As a complementary strategy, we build on the idea of extracting distances through depth rasterisation by designing a virtual distance sensor that aggregates information from six \textit{virtual cameras}\footnote{We denote them as virtual cameras due to being a design choice, and do not need to match the camera utilised to capture the scene.} per sample oriented in different directions.
+As a complementary strategy, we build on existing GS depth rasterisation methods \cite{Huang2024}.
+While the rendering itself follows these prior approaches, we introduce a virtual distance sensor that aggregates depth information from six \textit{virtual cameras} per sample oriented in different directions.

 In order to obtain the distance of the robot to the environment, we place one such virtual sensor on each of the robot's spheres (\cref{sec:geometry}):